EXORCODE1/CONVERTO/README.md

      Convert from Stones to Grams

-# --->USING TEMPERATURE CONVERTER WE CAN CONVERT<---
+# -->USING TEMPERATURE CONVERTER WE CAN CONVERT<--
 # From Fahrenheit-:
      Convert from Fahrenheit to Celsius
      Convert from Fahrenheit to Kelvin